rahulsharmacode/reactfolder/README.md

 # reactfolder
-React folder guide regarding my prepes perspective.
+React folder guide regarding my perspective view for a dashboard or web app.